mamba-org/mamba/docs/source/user_guide/commands_micromamba/create.rst

 ``--allow-softlinks,--no-allow-softlinks{false}``

-Allow to use soft-links when hard-links are not possible.
+Allow to use soft-links when hard-links are not possible

 ``--always-softlink,--no-always-softlink{false}``

-Use soft-link instead of hard-link.
+Use soft-link instead of hard-link

 ``--always-copy,--no-always-copy{false}``

-Use copy instead of hard-link.
+Use copy instead of hard-link

 ``--extra-safety-checks,--no-extra-safety-checks{false}``

-Run extra verifications on packages.
+Run extra verifications on packages

-``--lock-timeout INT``
+``--lock-timeout`` UINT

-LockFile timeout.
+LockFile timeout

 ``--shortcuts,--no-shortcuts{false}``

-Install start-menu shortcuts on Windows (not implemented on Linux / macOS).
+Install start-menu shortcuts on Windows (not implemented on Linux / macOS)

-``--safety-checks TEXT:{disabled,enabled,warn}``
+``--safety-checks`` OR    ENUM:value in {disabled->0,enabled->2,warn->1}  {0,2,1}

-Safety checks policy ('enabled', 'warn', or 'disabled').
+Safety checks policy ('enabled', 'warn', or 'disabled')

 ``--verify-artifacts``

-Run verifications on packages signatures.
+Run verifications on packages signatures

-``--platform TEXT``
+``--platform`` TEXT

-The platform description.
+The platform description

+``--no-deps`` WILL

+Do not install dependencies.
+This lead to broken environments and inconsistent behavior.
+Use at your own risk

+``--only-deps``

+Only install dependencies

 **Configuration options:**

-``--rc-file TEXT``
+``--rc-file`` TEXT

-Paths to the configuration files to use.
+...
+Paths to the configuration files to use

 ``--no-rc``

-Disable the use of configuration files.
+Disable the use of configuration files

 ``--no-env``

-Disable the use of environment variables.
+Disable the use of environment variables

 **Global options:**

-``-v,--verbose``
+``-v,--verbose`` ``-v,`` ``-vvv)``

-Set verbosity (higher verbosity with multiple -v, e.g. -vvv).
+Set verbosity (higher verbosity with multiple e.g.

-``--log-level TEXT:{critical,error,warning,info,debug,trace,off}``
+``--log-level`` OR    ENUM:value in {critical->5,debug->1,error->4,info->2,off->6,trace->0,warning->3}  {5,1,4,2,6,0,3}

-Set the log level.
+Set the log level

 ``-q,--quiet``

-Set quiet mode (print less output).
+Set quiet mode (print less output)

 ``-y,--yes``

-Automatically answer yes on prompted questions.
+Automatically answer yes on prompted questions

 ``--json``

-Report all output as json.
+Report all output as json

 ``--offline``

-Force use cached repodata.
+Force use cached repodata

 ``--dry-run``

-Only display what would have been done.
+Only display what would have been done

 ``--experimental``

-Enable experimental features.
+Enable experimental features

 **Prefix options:**

-``-r,--root-prefix TEXT``
+``-r,--root-prefix`` TEXT

-Path to the root prefix.
+Path to the root prefix

-``-p,--prefix TEXT``
+``-p,--prefix`` TEXT

-Path to the target prefix.
+Path to the target prefix

-``-n,--name TEXT``
+``-n,--name`` TEXT

-Name of the target prefix.
+Name of the target prefix

 **Network options:**

-``--ssl-verify TEXT``
+``--ssl-verify`` TEXT SSL HTTPS

-Verify SSL certificates for HTTPS requests.
+Verify certificates for requests

-``--ssl-no-revoke``
+``--ssl-no-revoke`` SSL

-SSL certificate revocation checks.
+certificate revocation checks

-``--cacert-path TEXT``
+``--cacert-path`` TEXT SSL

-Path (file or directory) SSL certificate(s).
+Path (file or directory) certificate(s)

-``--repodata-ttl INT``
+``--repodata-ttl`` UINT

-Repodata time-to-live.
+Repodata time-to-live

 ``--retry-clean-cache``

-If solve fails, try to fetch updated repodata.
+If solve fails, try to fetch updated repodata